lucified/ecs-upd8r/README.md

 6. Restart the ECS service using the new taskDefinition
 7. Upload metadata into an S3 bucket

-- To run this command, you will need to have define all of the options.
+To run this command, you will need to have define all of the options listed in the configuration section (expect for options that have defaults).

 ## Restart